 Pick Istanbul + Cappadocia + Antalya for your first Turkey trip, dress slightly more modestly than you would at home, use BiTaksi instead of street taxis, eat in well-lit restaurants, and you'll have no more issues than a solo trip to Rome or Lisbon.
 The worst thing that's likely to happen is a polite-but-pushy rug-shop encounter — see how to walk away.

 Practical resources: our full safety FAQ, Turkey visa requirements, and the best months to go.
-Trip insurance is worth the $25 — get it through SafetyWing or your existing travel insurer.
+Trip insurance is worth the $25 — get it through a travel-medical policy or your existing travel insurer.

 Tagged: safetysolofirst-timers